ntop/ntopng/doc/src/alerts/flow_checks.rst

 Ntopng tells when the TLS deadline is looming.

-The alert is sent in case TLS cert is nearly expired.
+The alert is sent in case the TLS cert is nearly expired.

 *Category:Cybersecurity*